chetanbg1/cbg-microservice/README.md

 monolithic application
-	code base is same for presentation , business layer and data access layer , application depployed as a single unit complex tommaintain and scalability is an issue application that is deployed as one big thing tightly coupled architecture
+	code base is same for presentation , business layer and data access layer , application depployed as a single unit complex to maintain and scalability is an issue application that is deployed as one big thing tightly coupled architecture